thefriendlybeasts/homing_pigeon/DOCS.md

 Open up `_config/add-ons/homing_pigeon/homing_pigeon.yaml` and edit the values.

 ## `langs`
 List your site's available languages and corresponding homepage URLs.
+Use a [2 character language code](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the key (the part on the left) and whatever you want for the URL.

 ```
 langs:
   en: /en
   kr: /kr
+  sh: /shyriiwook
 ```

 ## `lang_default`